-In addition, in April 2023, we will allow employees to elect to receive cash in lieu of a portion of certain future equity awards to be granted by our board of directors.
+In addition, in April 2023, certain employees elected to receive cash in lieu of a portion of certain future equity awards to be granted by our board of directors.
 As a result, for employee elections to receive cash, we expect to recognize additional cash compensation primarily within operating expenses associated with such cash elections through the second quarter of 2024 in lieu of stock-based compensation expense, which would have been recognized over the vesting period of the applicable award under the accelerated attribution method upon and after this offering.